bug-reproduction/svelte-kit-static-ipfs/README.md

 # Step to reproduce

-===> Note with the fixes below, the issues listed here disapear

 1. `pnpm i` (install dependencies)
 2. `pnpm build` (build a static, pre-rendered website using adapter-static into the "build" folder)
 3. `pnpm serve` (serve the "build" folder using an emulator of an ipfs node)

-Navigate to http://localhost:8080 and you ll have a perfectly working website
+Then navigate to http://localhost:8080 and you ll have a perfectly working website

 Now navigate to http://localhost:8080/ipfs/whatever/ and you ll notice some issues: